brewmaster011/bdd_generator/README.md

 ## Opening the graph

-After running the bdd executable we will gave a graph.dot file inside the bdd folder.
+After running the bdd executable we will have binary decision diagrams of the formulas input into the program.
-In order to vizualize the graph, with graphviz installed run:
+In order to vizualize the first graph, with graphviz installed run:

 ```bash
 dot -Tps bdd/graph.dot -o bdd/graph.ps